-COIA, an alliance of university faculty senates founded in 2002 to provide a faculty voice in the national discussion about the future of intercollegiate sports, consulted with the NCAA and other national groups to develop its best practices, which were published in Framing the Future: Reforming Intercollegiate Athletics in 2007.
+COIA, an alliance of university faculty senates founded in 2002 (no longer active as of 2018) to provide a faculty voice in the national discussion about the future of intercollegiate sports, consulted with the NCAA and other national groups to develop its best practices, which were published in Framing the Future: Reforming Intercollegiate Athletics in 2007.
 Researchers at the John Curley Center for Sports Journalism, housed in the College of Communications at Pennsylvania State University, surveyed schools participating in the Football Bowl Subdivision in 2009 to determine the extent to which they implement COIA’s best practices.
 The results were published in the Journal of Intercollegiate Sport, along with detailed case studies of six universities that most fully implemented those best practices.
 The results and case studies can be found here:

 - Faculty Athletics Representatives Association (FARA) Web site